Risky roads

-With urgent State and Federal Government action we can prevent more than 2,100 serious crashes from occurring in regional communities.
-Saving thousands of people from death and serious injury.
+With urgent State and Federal Government action we can prevent thousands of serious crashes from occurring, reducing the tragic level of deaths and serious injuries on regional roads.

-In just five years, more than 500 people have been killed and 2,700 seriously injured on WA's regional roads - a devastating reality for our regional communities and the equivalent of wiping out the entire population of a small town.
+In the five years to 2024, more than 520 people have been killed and 2500 seriously injured on WA’s regional roads – a devastating reality for our regional communities and the equivalent of wiping out the entire population of a small town.

-Shockingly, deaths on regional roads occur at four times the national average.
+Deaths on regional roads happen at almost four times the national average.

-Nearly 70 per cent of all serious crashes in regional WA involve cars running off the road or drifting into the path of oncoming traffic - deaths and serious injuries that could be avoided with low-cost road upgrades.
+Around two thirds of all serious crashes in regional WA involve cars running off the road or drifting into the path of oncoming traffic, causing many deaths and serious injuries.
+These could be avoided with low-cost road upgrades.

 Low-cost safety treatments are cost-effective road upgrades which can significantly reduce the risk and severity of a crash.
 The treatments this program would fund include: